-Our school division is informing parents and guardians that we were notified on January 14, 2021 that a student or staff member at John I. Burton High School has been diagnosed with coronavirus disease 2019 (COVID-19).
+Our school division is informing parents and guardians that we were notified April 16, 2021 that a student or staff member at John I. Burton High School has been diagnosed with coronavirus disease 2019 (COVID-19).
 The local health department has been notified and we are following protocols for assessing risks.
-The individuals have not been on school premises since Monday, January 11, 2021.
+The individual has not been on school premises since Thursday, April 15, 2021.

 Norton City Schools will remain open at this time.
 We are working with the Wise County and City of Norton Health Department to identify anyone who had close contact with the individual(s) to determine if they might have been exposed to the virus that causes COVID-19.
-If you or your child are identified as having been potentially exposed, the Wise County and City of Norton Health Department will contact you with further guidance.
-If you are not contacted by the health department or school division, you do not need to stay home or exclude yourself from activities at this time.
+If you or your child are identified as having been potentially exposed, the Wise County and City of Norton Health Department or school system will contact you with further guidance.
+If you are not contacted by the health department, you do not need to stay home or exclude yourself from activities at this time.